-Corporate awards, gifts, and bonuses to the employees are taxable.
+Corporate awards, gifts, and bonuses to employees are taxable.

 Deductible awards, gifts, and bonuses to your business

-You might be able to deduct many of these gifts, bonuses, and awards from your taxes as business expenses.
-However, you must show that they were for services done for them to qualify.
+You can deduct many of these gifts, bonuses, and awards from your taxes as business expenses.
+However, you must show that they were for services done in order for them to qualify.
 Look out for limits or qualifications before making the deductions.

 Most presents given by employers are taxable.
 However, there is some leeway concerning small tokens, which don’t count as part of an employee’s wages.
-These items can qualify as de minimis – this means they won’t add up in value over time, so it doesn’t count towards taxation obligations.
+These items can qualify as de Minimis—this means they won’t add up in value over time, so it doesn’t count toward taxation obligations.

-It’s important to know that cash payments, gifts, or equivalent cards you give an employee are considered wages and are taxable.
-For instance, a gift certificate redeemable at their local retail store is not de minimis and doesn’t meet IRS guidelines for reporting.
-It means taxes need to pay on those purchases, just like any other income.
+It’s important to know that cash payments, gifts, or equivalent gift cards you give an employee are considered wages and are taxable.
+For instance, a gift certificate redeemable at a retail store is not de Minimis and doesn’t meet IRS guidelines for reporting.
+It means taxes need to be paid on those purchases, just like any other income.

 Bonuses for employees